 The Jordan Zoom Separate is a specific shoe for a specific type of player.
 If you’re forefoot-heavy and don’t heel strike often or at all, then these are perfect for you.
 You will get good traction, impact-protecting cushion, breathable materials, comfortable fit, and a supportive feel.
 However, if you do heel strike, you’ll want to look elsewhere.
 One thing’s for sure: stepbacks are a joy to do in the Zoom Separate.

-Jordan Zoom Separate: In Hand Look
+Jordan Zoom Separate: Initial Review

 In the video, Chris provides detailed information from all the usual categories, providing the in depth information you need.
 He supplies expert level opinions on the materials, cushioning, traction, support, and fit.
 Here’s some of what he discusses:

 - Overseas PF (Performance Fit) release featuring XDR rubber for outdoor play

 - Uncertainty regarding the US release (available now on eBay)

 - Great looking outsole with a dope traction pattern.
 It uses a herringbone and radial traction patterns in different portions of the outsole

 - Protruding Zoom Air Unit in the forefoot, similar to the Jordan 36

 - Beefy TPU torsional shank plate

 - Awesome TPU heel counter